linyows/github-issues-notice/README.md

 If no proactive labels, no reports.
 By attaching `proactive` label to issues, it will be visible whether the work of the team is healthy.

+Idle Period
+--

+If there is a number of days in the Idle period, it will be automatically closed if there are no issues or pulls that have not been updated over that number of days.
+If you do not want to use this function, please set it to blank or 0.

 Contribution
 ------------